Jip-Hop/udev-trigger-zfs-autobackup/README.md

--i, --install [HEAD,tag,hash]    Install dependencies -s, --start /path/to/config.yaml Start the udev monitor with your config.yaml file -p, --stop                       Stop the udev monitor
+-i, --install [HEAD,tag,hash]    Install dependencies -s, --start /path/to/config.yaml Start the udev monitor with your config.yaml file -p, --stop                       Stop the udev monitor -m, --check-monitor              Check if the udev monitor is running -t, --test /path/to/config.yaml  Test the zfs-autobackup with the given monitor.
+Disk must be already imported.
 ```

 ## Security